briannap6399/sep11-freedom-project/tool/learning-log.md

 **[Entrance to Kaboom:](https://kaboomjs.com/)**

-As mentioned last time, you can make a sprite "jump" by using the `.jump()` command, but
+As mentioned last time, you can make a sprite "jump" by using the `.jump()` command, but it should be known that in order to properly use this command, you'd need to set some gravity, specifically through `setGravity()`, otherwise

 <!--
 * Links you used today (websites, videos, etc)